tarafaa/EGEC441_Convolution-Project/README.md

 product = A[k] * Bi

 ## Construct Comparator:
 ## B Memory Module - for Compare

+checks if B_index is valid (B index is non negative) conducts summation of B

 ### working on it: Tara

-checks if B_index is valid
+inserts the B total into a Memory Module getting it ready for summation

 ## Construct MUX:
 ### working on it: Justus